Wii no Ma: Posters

 The Wii Room and the Theatre Room featured several posters that would show cycling images of different titles, campaigns, adverts, shows and games, like Wii Sports Resort or Wii Fit.
-By pointing at them with the Wii Remote, the user could watch a video to obtain more information.
+Each poster is linked to a video that can be seen when interacting with them.

 Dokodemo Wii no Ma

 Dokodemo Wii no Ma (どこでもWiiの間, Wii Room Anywhere) was a Nintendo DSiWare title intended to be used with Wii no Ma.
-It was made available on the Japanese Nintendo DSi Shop on 1 May 2009 and shut down on 30 April 2012, the same day as Wii no Ma.
+It was made available on the Japanese Nintendo DSi Shop on 1 May 2009 and delisted on 30 April 2012, the same day as Wii no Ma's discontinuation.

 It allowed users to transfer Wii no Ma videos to their Nintendo DSi consoles and watch them on the go.
 Videos could be stored on the console's memory or an SD card.
 The system memory only allowed for up to 93 blocks, so an SD card was required for long videos.
 In addition, the users could obtain "Video Coupons" provided by Wii no Ma partners and bring them to the shops to receive various special offers.

 Reception

 Despite being short-lived and exclusive to Japan, Wii no Ma was considered to be a success.
 By 26 October 2009, the service had already been used by 2.48 million people in 930,000 homes.
 As of February 2012, the channel was downloaded 4.49 million times and had 8.81 million users.
+The service was called "a decidedly quirky feature" of the Wii, due to its "unusual interactive platform".

-Shutdown
+Shutdown and revival

 On 21 February 2012, Nintendo posted a notice announcing that Wii no Ma would be discontinued, only three years after its launch.
 On 3 March, a room Arigatou no Ma (ありがとうの間, Thank You Room) was added to the parade.
 On 28 April 2012, a goodbye thank-you message from the staff was shown on the room's television.

 Wii no Ma was discontinued on 30 April 2012.
-The Wii no Ma company then became Nintendo Network Service Database, until it was liquidated in 2018.
+Wii no Ma Co., Ltd. then became Nintendo Network Service Database, until it was liquidated in 2018.

+Much later, in April 2020, a team of Wii homebrew developers looking to revive, localize, and preserve the channel and other Japanese-exclusive Wii channels was formed.
+The fan-run service features various translations, community-ran parades, and original programming.
+Later, on 5 December 2025, the DSiWare companion title Dokodemo Wii no Ma was also localized and revived to function with the revival service.